 IE comes bundled with your Windows based system, resulting in a large number of people using it, many of which are oblivious to the other web browsers out there.
 Because of the popularity of this browser, it’s become a prime target by virus makers who develop viruses that are capable of hijacking ones computer.
 The side effect of these viruses is instability and constant crashing.
 Thus, the first thing you’ll want to do is install an antivirus program (assuming you don’t have one already) on your machine and run a full virus scan.

-If you don’t already have your own malware removal tool, I highly recommend you check out my post on the best antivirus programs.
+If you don’t already have your own malware removal tool, I highly recommend you use SpyHunter, alternatively you could check out my post on the best antivirus programs.

 Clear Browser History

 The web browser cache location is where all the data on the websites you’ve visited in the past day or month (depending on how you have it configured) is stored.
 Having this data on your computer enables frequently visited pages to load faster, as the computer only needs to download the updated data of any given page.